ExistentialEnso/dasduk-contract/README.md

 The reality is the current ERC-721 implementation is poorly suited for batch mintings.
 The ERC-721 token standard is simply a standardized way of defining how tokens interact with the blockchain.
 It is one of a handful of standards that can be used for
-NFTs on Ethereum and EVM-compatible blockchains.
+NFTs (on Ethereum and EVM-compatible blockchains.)

 The typical ``_safeMint()`` method exposed by the ERC-721 implementation that people are used to takes both an address for the
 NFT and an ID for it.
-The ``ERC721A.sol`` implementation simplifies what is exposed to our top level contract by asking for a quantity instead, which enables low-level batching of the mint.
+The ``ERC721A.sol`` implementation simplifies what is exposed to our top-level contract by asking for a quantity instead, which enables low-level batching of the mint.

 This is based on the MIT-licensed work done by the fine sers here: https://www.azuki.com/erc721a

 ## "Unchecked" Code Blocks

 More recent versions of Solidity support an ``unchecked`` keyword that lets you disable integer overflow checking.
-If there is no way a variable used in this block could **ever** be subject to overflow, it is a secure way to save a little on gas.
+If there is no way a variable used in this block could **ever** be subject to overflow, it is a secure way to save some on gas.
+The blockchain defaults to very strong protections against integer overflows when running code for financial security.

 The ``require`` statements in these blocks still function as expected as long as there is no way an integer overflow exploit is possible.
 Therefore, it can be a risk when using with token amounts, but for wholly internally controlled variables like the number of NFTs minted,